HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 3. Not Getting Enough Fluids (or the Wrong Ones)

-Tiredness or fatigue is a symptom of inadequate sleep, but they can also represent dehydration.
+Tiredness or fatigue is a symptom of inadequate sleep, but these can also represent dehydration

 It’s not uncommon for teens to be thirsty but misinterpret that thirst as hunger.
-These two feelings can be confused, especially in children.
+These two feelings can be confused.

 Quick Fix